Jinger Vuolo: Books

 Vuolo co-wrote the book Growing Up Duggar, published by Howard Books with her sisters Jana, Jill, and Jessa.
 It was released on March 4, 2014.
 The book shares an inside look at what being a Duggar child is like as they talk about their parents' faith and perspectives on life.

 She also co-wrote a second book, The Hope We Hold: Finding Peace with the Promises of God with her husband, Jeremy Vuolo, published by Worthy Publishing in 2021.
 The book details the couple's relationship, faith, move to Laredo, Texas and Los Angeles, birth of first daughter and subsequent miscarriage.

 In early 2023 she released a third book, Becoming Free Indeed: My Story of Disentangling Faith from Fear, co-written with Corey Williams and published by Thomas Nelson.
 In it she goes in depth on the teachings of Bill Gothard that she and her siblings were raised in, the detrimental effects it had on her life growing up, and how she separated her faith from the things taught in Gothard's courses.

+A fourth book written by her called, People Pleaser: Breaking Free from the Burden of Imaginary Expectations was released on January 14, 2025 and was published by Thomas Nelson.

 Personal life

 Vuolo met former professional soccer player Jeremy Vuolo while on a mission trip to Central America in 2015.
-The couple married in November 2016 and have two daughters: Felicity Nicole (b.
-July 2018) and Evangeline Jo (b.
-November 2020).
+The couple married in November 2016 and have two daughters and a son.

+The family are part of Grace Community Church in Los Angeles, and Vuolo's husband also attended and is employed by The Master's Seminary, which is affiliated with the church.